 A steam shower is a combination of a steam room and a shower, but with many more features than the standard shower, bathtub or soaking tub.
 It consists of a humidifying steam generator that produces water vapor in order to deliver a luxurious stream of steam that envelops the stall and invigorates the body.
-Steam showers are available in a variety of materials, and provide additional features such as high-precision temperature maintenance, lights, duration, volume and even popular video and music apps.
+Steam showers are available in a variety of materials, and provide additional features to customize your own shower, such as high-precision temperature maintenance, lights, duration, volume and even popular video and music apps.

 How much is a soaking tub?

 A portable, inflatable plastic soaking tub can be purchased for as low as $50, while a natural mahogany Japanese soaking tub with a stool and a shelf can cost as much as $11,000.
 The average soaking tub runs about $1,500 with installation, yet while a soaking tub itself requires little maintenance, it requires more space than a steam shower.
 For smaller areas, wedging a soaking tub in a tiny bath not only limits utility of the basin and the bathroom as a whole, it isn’t ideal for resale.
 Soaking tubs also consume more time, energy and water.
 Because soaking tubs are deeper than traditional bathtub vessels, regularly filling a soaking tub will take more time to fill, which also means more water usage and higher costs.